Adding Microsoft 365 to Your DayBack

 Turning on Microsoft 365 Calendars

-If you're already using DayBack, turning on MS 365 is as easy as visiting DayBack's admin settings, and turning visibility "on" for the MS 365 calendar source:
+To enable MS 365 calendars in DayBack, visit DayBack's admin settings and turn visibility "on" for the MS 365 calendar source:

 Once the source is visible in your group, you'll see an "Authorize" button.
-Click this to grant DayBack permission to see your MS365 Calendars and any group shared calendars that you are assigned to.
+Click this to grant DayBack permission to access your MS365 calendars and any group-shared calendars you're assigned to.

 What if I receive a prompt stating I "Need admin approval"?

-If you are receiving the "Need admin approval" prompt during authentication, it can be due to one or both of the following:
+If you receive a "Need admin approval" prompt during authentication, it could be due to one or both of the following reasons:

-In both cases, if you are a non-admin user, you'll need to contact your MS365 administrator to approve authentication of your MS365 account into DayBack.
-Though, once approval has been granted, you are set to use your MS365 account in DayBack!
+In both cases, if you're a non-admin user, contact your MS365 administrator to approve the authentication of your MS365 account in DayBack.
+Once approval is granted, you can use your MS365 account in DayBack without issues.

 Can I See Shared MS365 Calendars?

 Yes.
-A calendar either needs to be shared directly with a user, or it needs to be a group calendar (created as a group calendar) in order to show up in DayBack.
-The MS365 API won't return other "shared' calendars.
+A calendar needs to be either directly shared with you or created as a group calendar to show up in DayBack.
+The MS365 API does not return other "shared" calendars.